The Ultimate Guide to Chatbots in 2023

-Task-oriented (declarative) chatbots are basically interactive FAQs; they are the simplest, commonest form of chatbot.
+Task-oriented (declarative) chatbots are basically interactive FAQs; they are the simplest, commonest form of a chat bot.
 They perform one function using rules, NLP, and a bit of ML to deliver automated, conversational responses to user queries.
-These rule based chatbots are ideal for service and support, as they provide specific and structured responses.
+These rule-based chatbots are ideal for service and support, as they provide specific and structured responses.
 Examples might be hours of business or simple transactions having no variables.
 Thanks to NLP, they can “seem” conversational, but their function is limited.

 - Scripted or quick reply chatbots are basically a hierarchical decision tree whose branches are predefined questions that users navigate until the chatbot has produced the answer the user is looking for.

 - Menu-based chatbots offer users the ability to make selections from a predefined list, or menu.
 Thus, the chatbot gains a deeper understanding of what the customer needs.